alex11111115/WavePlayerView/README.md

 }
 ```

-//Don't forget to put this in "onDestroy" as follows
+Don't forget to put this in "onDestroy" as follows
 ```java
 if (waveView != null) {
   waveView.release();